sunbeam-labs/sbx_assembly/README.md

 ## Configuration

+Assembly
-  - min_length: Is the minimum contig length to accept in the final filtering
+  - min_length: Is the minimum contig length to accept in the final filtering Annotation
   - threads: Is the number of threads to use running blast/diamond
   - circular_kmin: Is the minimum length of overlap to check for circular contigs with
   - circular_kmax: Is the maximum length of overlap to check for circular contigs with
-  - circular_min_len: Is the minimum sequence length to consider checking for circularity
+  - circular_min_len: Is the minimum sequence length to consider checking for circularity Coverage
+  - threads: Is the number of threads to use while running `minimap2` and `samtools sort`

 ## Legacy Installation